jeff4/bionotes.github.io/_comp/css.md

 * **Positioning** is a way to specify the location of an element anywhere on the page with pixel precision.

 ## Normal Flow p.
 387
 * Let's do a refresher on normal flow.
-In the CSS Layout model, texgt elements are laid out from top to bottom  in teh order in which they appear in the source.
+In the CSS Layout model, texgt elements are laid out from top to bottom in the order in which they appear in the source.
+For left-to-right languages like English and French, it also flows from left to right (whereas for languages like Arabic and Hebrew, it flows right to left).
+* Block elements stack up on top of one another and fill the available width of the browser window or other containing elements.
+* Inline elements and text characters line up next to one another to fill the block elements.
+* When the window or containing element resizes, the block eleemtns expand or contract to the new width;
+	* and the inline content reflows to fit as shwon in Fig 15-1 (p.
+388)
+* Objects in the normal flow affect the layout o the objects around them.
+	* This is the *expected normal* behavior of web pages--**elements do *not* overlap or bunch up**.

+## Floating p.
+388
+* Simply stated, the **float** property moves an element as far as possible to the left or right, allowing the content below it to wrap around it.
+* This is a unique feature built into CSS.

+### float
+* **Property Name:** float
+* **Values:** left \| right \| none
+* **Default:** none
+* **Applies To:** all elements

+### More on float
+* The best way to explain floating is a demo.
+* Consider the example in Fig 15-2 (p.
+389)